tytydraco/yessleep/out/Broken_by_the_night.md

 One tiny cap I barely remember taking, broke my nights, my world, and my heart — in that order.
 Lovestruck, became lovesyk, but never lovelorn.
 ‘Cause I did it to myself.
 That… is the hardest pill to swallow.

 This December, every carol echoes a bittersweet memento to the final weeks of shining eyes one year ago, before my story began.
 I miss those nights like you can’t imagine.
-Last year’s nocturnes were the shooting stars of a light-filled universe, set ablaze, then vanquished and gone.
-I’ll never get those starbursts back — my heartlight, shining eyes — or why they slipped away.
+Last year’s nocturnes were the shooting stars of a light-filled universe, set ablaze, then vanquished.
+I’ll never get those starbursts back — my heartlight, the shining eyes — or why they slipped away.

 Here’s hoping ECT erases all the memories — like [Eternal Sunshine of the Spotless Mind](https://youtu.be/yE-f1alkq9I).
 Meet me in Montauk.